Mayo Clinic Care Network Content

 Medications

-Many types of medications are available for arthritis pain relief.
-Most are relatively safe, but no medication is completely free of side effects.
-Talk with your doctor to formulate a medication plan for your specific pain symptoms.
+Many types of medicines are available to relieve arthritis pain.
+Most are relatively safe, but no medicine is completely free of side effects.
+Talk with your healthcare professional to create a pain management plan for your specific pain symptoms.
+A pain management plan aims to reduce pain.
+It also aims to ease distress, increase mobility and improve quality of life.

 What to do